f5devcentral/f5-big-iq-lab/docs/class6/module2/lab2.rst

 On the left, click LOCAL TRAFFIC > Certificate Management > Certificates & Keys.

-Click on Import button on the top, select Certificate from the Import Type dropdown menu, and choose the BIG-IQ-Test-Cert.crt file from the location where you saved the Cert and Key files.
+Click on Import button on the top, select Certificate from the Import Type drop down menu, and choose the BIG-IQ-Test-Cert.crt file from the location where you saved the Cert and Key files.

 |image11-2|